 There's no need to use melted chocolate for this recipe.
 Cocoa powder is all you need for a rich chocolate flavor and this recipe uses a full cup.

-The cookies should be slightly puffy and not spread too much.
+The cookies should be slightly puffy and it shouldn't spread too much.
 The less they spread, the chewier they will be.

 Bake in a 350 degree oven for 10 minutes and no more.
-Better to have chewy than dry.
-They need to cool a little before transferring or they will fall apart.
+Better to have chewy cookies than dry ones.
+They need to cool a little before transferring them or they will fall apart.
 Once cooled, they’ll hold their shape.

 These chocolate crinkle cookies are perfect for any occasion - especially during the holidays.
 They look like little snowballs before baking and works of art after they’re baked.